mboudjouhali/plugin_jQuery/README.md

 ### Installation

+`jQuery is required!`

-kSh only need the ksh.js to be declared in your file.
+kSh need the ksh.js to be declared in your file.

 ```sh
 <script src="js/ksh.js"></script>